wekeo/learn-olci/README.md

 ### Running Jupyter Notebook

-These modules are based on [Jupyter notebooks](https://jupyter.org/).
-Jupyter allows a high-level of interactive learning, as it brings code, text description and visualisations into one place.
-If you have not worked with `Jupyter Notebooks` before, we recommend you start with the [Introduction to Python and Project Jupyter](./working-with-python/Intro_to_Python_and_Jupyter.ipynb) module to get a short introduction to their usage and benefits.
+This module is based around a series of [Jupyter Notebooks](https://jupyter.org/).
+These support high-level interactive learning by allowing us to combine code, text description and data visualisations.
+If you have not worked with `Jupyter Notebooks` before, please look at the [Introduction to Python and Project Jupyter](./working-with-python/Intro_to_Python_and_Jupyter.ipynb) module to get a short introduction to their usage and benefits.

 To to run Jupyter Notebook, open a terminal or Anaconda prompt and make sure you have activated the correct environment.
 Again, navigate to the repository folder.